 Undergraduate students from across the College of Engineering can participate in the Engineering Innovation in Health course sequence where they develop technical solutions to health or healthcare challenges.
 The course sequence starts with an introductory bootcamp for medical device design and culminates in a capstone project where you design, construct, test, and evaluate a prototype medical technology or device.

 We welcome students from any engineering department, as well as students from the sciences, health science, business, and more.
-Students from departments other than mechanical or electrical engineering should contact EIHealth@uw.edu to learn which courses they need to take to participate.
+Students from departments other than mechanical engineering should contact EIHealth@uw.edu to learn which courses they need to take to participate.

 Mechanical engineering students can take a single, autumn quarter introductory course, ME 414, or choose to take the three-quarter course sequence from autumn to spring (ME 414, ME 494, and ME 495).
 If you are entering your senior year and choose to complete your capstone senior design requirement in Engineering Innovation in Health, then you will earn a total of 9 credits over three quarters and can meet the ME 493/414 and ME 495 requirements.